 Custom PC indicates that you personally choose every component inside the PC and either assemble it yourself or have someone else do it.
-In either case, you have the maximum control over your PC’s specifications with this approach, at the cost of more effort on your part.
+In either case, you have the ultimate control over your PC’s specifications with this approach, at the cost of more effort on your part.

 Table of ContentsShow